Loading…

 LinkedIn

-HMRC is responsible for investigating suspected criminal activity across the breadth of direct and indirect taxes throughout the UK.
-HMRC’s criminal investigation policy states that it has complete discretion to conduct a criminal tax investigation in any case, particularly where HMRC feels the need to send a “strong deterrent message” or where the case is so serious that only a criminal sanction is appropriate.
-However, not every criminal tax investigation results in a successful criminal prosecution.
+HMRC is responsible for investigating suspected criminal activity across the breadth of direct and indirect taxes throughout the UK, and HMRC’s criminal investigation policy states that it has complete discretion to conduct a criminal tax investigation in any case.

 What should you do?